 - 5.1 Role of Genetics and Genomics: Evaluate the roles of genetics and genomics in understanding health and disease.
-Describe the impact genomics has made in the food and fiber industry.
-Compare and contrast the important connections between these advancements, including, but not limited, to clustered regularly interspaced short palindromic repeater (CRISPR) technology and consumer's views about the way these technologies impact food products. - 5.2 Genetic Data: Analyze and interpret data (e.g., pedigrees, genetic markers, birth weights) that supports how sexual and asexual reproduction in plants and animals contributes or limits genetic variation in populations.
+Describe the impact genomics has made in the plant and animal science industry.
+Compare and contrast the important connections between these advancements, including, but not limited, to the clustered regularly interspaced short palindromic repeater (CRISPR) technology and agricultural consumer's views about the way these technologies impact food products. - 5.2 Genetic Data: Analyze and interpret data (e.g., pedigrees, genetic markers, birth weights) that supports how sexual and asexual reproduction in plants and animals contributes or limits to genetic variation in populations.